 Stage one – connecting the dots with value stream mapping

 Knowing where to start is essential and often this can be as simple as identifying an unhappy customer or highly visible or costly problem.
 Get back to basics and walk the floor.
 Talk to teams and individuals and understand the flow of data, information, material, and ultimately, the problem.
 This is value stream mapping in its basic form.
 It is not complicated and does not require an army of consultants.
 There is a wealth of information out there so simply search ‘value stream mapping’.
-Remember the goal is to understand the reality of the flow.
+Remember the goal is to understand the reality of the flow of delivery.
+The delivery lead time between a requirement being envisioned and delivered to the customer is the core focus of lean.

 Stage Two – Understand value ‘customer demand’